IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

       our chain, so the new intersection point must /be/ the rollback point.
       If that rollback point lies on our fragment (and hence is within @k@), all is good; otherwise, we disconnect.
+   Notes:
-   NOTE: We could additionally (and optionally) check that they do not roll back more than `k`, and if they do, treat them as adversarial (disconnect).
+   - We could additionally (and optionally) check that they do not roll back more than `k`, and if they do, treat them as adversarial (disconnect).
+     (This is anyway limited by maximum rollback supported by the `ChainState`.)
+   - This might mean we could disconnect from peers that do unnecessarily rollbacks; we consider this acceptable (they should not be doing that in the first place).

 ## Trimming

-Our fragment is always `k` long (unless near genesis), so no trimming needed.
+Our fragment is always `k` long (unless near genesis or data loss), so no trimming needed.
 However, to avoid unbounded memory usage, we should trim their fragment.

-We have established that the intersection between their chain and our _chain_ must lie on both _fragments_, and moreover, that this intersection will be within `k` from our tip; since our fragment is `k` long, it means the intersection will be somewhere along our fragment.
+We have established that the intersection between their chain and our chain must lie on both _fragments_, and moreover, that this intersection will be within `k` from our tip; since our fragment is `k` long, it means the intersection will be somewhere along our fragment.

-This means that we should allow the remote node to roll back from its current intersection point to our chain to any point on our fragment, but we do not need to allow it to roll back more than that.
+This means that we should allow the remote node to roll back from its current intersection point with our fragment to any (earlier) point on our fragment, but we do not need to allow it to roll back more than that.
 This means we can always trim their fragment so that it is anchored at our anchor point.

 - In the common case that both nodes are following the same chain and both up to date, this would leave both fragments identical.